SPORTS FUNDING – 2018/19

-In 2012, as part of the Olympic legacy, the government pledged to provide additional funding of £150 million per year for academic years 2013/14 and 2014/15 in order to improve the provision of physical education and sport in primary schools.
-This additional funding is continuing and is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.
+In 2012, as part of the Olympic legacy, the government pledged to provide additional funding to improve the provision of physical education and sport in primary schools.
+This additional funding is continuing to be awarded to schools and is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.
 This funding has continued to be provided to schools to maintain the high levels of sporting provision.

 We understand the importance of physical activity and sport to the overall well-being of every child and are committed to raising participation rates and achievement for all our children.
 To help with these aims, we have ensured that our sports premium will:

 - benefit all children regardless of sporting ability.

 • ensure the most able children are given the opportunity to compete in tournaments with other schools.

 • ensure staff have access to training opportunities and continued professional development.